fenago/intro-ruby/lab_guides/Lab_1.md

 commonly used string operations, such as string concatenation and interpolation.

-In the next chapter, we will learn how to work with data structures such as arrays and hashes.
+In the next lab, we will learn how to work with data structures such as arrays and hashes.
 We will explore the details of the various powerful methods associated with them, and we will also learn how to create our own Ruby methods and call them, which is the bedrock of